 “Yeah, he’s their token black deputy, because ‘Black Lives Matter’ you know,” she answered snidely.

 “Please Bethany, just do what I ask.
 Now is not the time to take a stand.
-We have to be smart about this,” said Kobi.
+We have to be smart about this,” said Octavia.

 “No touching allowed,” said Mr. Green, the assistant principal as he passed the two girls.

 Bethany still had tears streaming down her face, but she got herself under control and wasn’t sobbing anymore.
-“Kobi, I hate being different, a weirdo.”
+“Octavia, I hate being different, a weirdo.”

 “You’re not a weirdo.
 And different is not a bad thing.
 Do most people really achieve anything special?
 Think about it.
 It’s the weirdos and people who dare to be different who go on to greatness.
 They don’t accept the status quo.”